 “Hey, Tony, there’s my mom,” Todd said.
 “Let’s truck!”

 We said goodbye to Scott and Frank and headed to the car and climbed in.
-Todd sat in the passenger seat and I sat behind him.
+As usual, Todd sat in the passenger seat and I sat behind him.

 “Hi, boys.
 How was school today?”